Maciej Zieliński: Popular music, songs and arrangements

 As an arranger and music producer, Maciej Zieliński works with the most popular artists of the music scene in Poland, including Ania Dąbrowska - album "Wear trousers or a skirt?"
 (Polish: W spodniach czy w sukience?) and Kayah - album Kayah & Royal String Quartet.
 His song "Who Knows" performed by De Su girls band, premiered in 2001 has reached radio top charts in two consecutive years (2000, 2001).
 The song was also released in Hungary in 2008, sang by Hungarian singer Barbee (Hungarian title „Hógömb"), however it did not earn the popularity of the original version in Poland.
 His songs from the film "The Stand-ins" performed by Kayah and "Tango de amor" from the movie "Never Ever" have also enjoyed significant popularity in Poland.
 Maciej Zieliński has composed hundreds of TV commercials’ soundtracks, which have won him awards for the best music in TV commercials.
-These includes Tytan’93 at Crackfilm Festival in Cracow and Kreatura’2000 award in Warsaw.
+These include Tytan’93 at Crackfilm Festival in Cracow and Kreatura’2000 award in Warsaw.

 Scholarships, roles, positions

 Maciej Zieliński received scholarships from the Minister of Culture and Art (1995) and the British Council (1998).
-In 1994–96 he served as deputy chairman of the Youth Circle of the Polish Composers’ Union (Polish: Związek Kompozytorów Polskich).
+In 1994–1996 he served as deputy chairman of the Youth Circle of the Polish Composers' Union (Polish: Związek Kompozytorów Polskich).
 He was a moderator at the 20th International Course for Young Composers in Radziejowice in 2000 and served as its director in 2003.
 He was a member of the National Jury of the ISCM World Music Days (2002, 2004), and of the Tadeusz Baird and "Musica Sacra" Composers’ Competitions.
 In 2002-2007 he served as a deputy president of the Polish Section of ISCM.
 In 2013 he was elected deputy president of the Polish Composers’ Union for 2013-2015 period.
 He is a member of ZAiKS - the Polish Society of Authors and Composers.

 In 2011-2012 he has been giving lectures as a visiting professor at the Grażyna and Kiejstut Bacewicz Academy of Music in Łódź (postgraduate studies).

 During the 2011 - 2012 art seasons Maciej Zielinski was appointed Composer-In-Residence at the Polish Radio Symphony Orchestra.